vcstkv/cs361/peer_review/README.md

 3. For each student, aggregates peer evaluations from teammates
 4. Calculates mean scores for each question
 5. Normalizes and shifts scores using the formulas:
-   - Q2 questions: `(mean * 10) + 50` (normalized to ~50-100 scale)
+   - Q1 questions (Likert scale): `(mean * 10) + 50` (normalized to ~50-100 scale)
-   - Q3 (points): `mean * team_size` then shifted using a quadratic function to prevent extreme scores
+   - Q2 (point distribution): `mean * team_size` then shifted using a quadratic function to prevent extreme scores
 6. Calculates final `PeerEvaluationScore` as average of normalized scores
+7. Extracts Q3 text feedback from teammates
-7. Generates a histogram comparing original vs shifted Q3 distributions
+8. Generates a histogram comparing original vs shifted Q2 distributions
-8. Merges scores into Canvas gradebook
-9. Sets default score of 60 for students with no peer evaluations
+9. Outputs a simplified CSV with scores and Q3 text responses

 **Output Files:**
-- Detailed peer review data with individual question scores
-- Updated gradebook ready to import into Canvas
+- CSV file with columns: Name, Email, Score, Q3
+  - Score: Calculated peer evaluation score (0-1 scale)
+  - Q3: Text feedback from teammates (separated by | for multiple responses)
 - Histogram visualization of score distributions

 **Summary Statistics:**